gregmagolan/abc-demo-build-with-aot-universal/README.md

 * `bazel_build_rules_typescript` is pulled from a fork at https://github.com/gregmagolan/rules_typescript.git (tag abc-demo-fixes-2)
   * Patch in here to prevent tsickle output `.externs.js` from being listed as outputs of ng_module rule (this output is not produced from the ng_module rule)

+* Closure compiler dist is pulled from a forked build at https://github.com/gregmagolan/closure-compiler/tree/20170919.angular.dist
+  * Built on fork from branch `angular-closure-fixes` off of the latest closure compiler code as of 2017-09-19 (commit 18ab0a89095f5a193377eba3d398fc1833bd2339)
+  * A few patches to the compiler needed to get things working with the latest closure compiler code (Alex Eagle's forked dist at https://github.com/alexeagle/closure-compiler/tree/packagejson.dist was based on an older version of the closure compiler and there have been some regressions for building with Angular since then)

 * Angular bazel rule is pulled from a fork at https://github.com/gregmagolan/bazel-builds.git (tag rules-typescript-fix)
   * Patch in here that defined `${name}_tsconfig.json` output needed to work with the latest `bazel_build_rules_typescript` code that is forked